Crypto industry dives into the midterms, raising millions to court Democrats

 “There are a lot of Democratic candidates who are pro-crypto that we want to foster in their trajectory.
 But any willingness to not be hostile is a good thing,” said Dan Matuszewski, co-founder of crypto investment firm CMS Holdings and a board member of GMI PAC, a super PAC affiliated with Web3Forward.

-The fund — whose name is a reference to “gonna make it,” jargon crypto natives use to express optimism in their project — plans to spend $20 million boosting crypto-friendly candidates in the midterms.
-Not all of it will go to Democrats, said FTX Digital Markets CEO Ryan Salame, a board member of the fund who has contributed $1 million to it.
+The fund — whose name is a reference to “gonna make it,” jargon that crypto natives use to express optimism in their project — plans to spend $20 million boosting crypto-friendly candidates in the midterms.
+Not all of it will go to Democrats, said FTX Digital Markets Co-CEO Ryan Salame, a board member of the fund who has contributed $1 million to it.

 “It’s unfortunate that this has fallen on party lines, but it doesn’t need to,” he said.
 “We’re seeing stronger ‘anti’ voices on the Democratic side, but we’re also seeing some very positive voices, as well.”

-Those opposing views are squaring off directly in some Democratic primaries.
+Those opposing views are squaring off in some Democratic primaries.
 Rhodes, a veteran of Andrew Yang’s 2020 presidential campaign who is echoing his call for universal basic income, frames her support for crypto as a matter of economic justice.
 And she is featuring it in her challenge against Sherman, a senior member of the House Financial Services Committee who has called for cracking down on the technology.

-“What I hear in the Black community all the time is, ‘We want ownership and to acquire wealth,’” Rhodes said.
+“What I hear in the Black community all the time is, ‘We want ownership and to acquire wealth,’ ” Rhodes said.
 “I’ve met people who’ve pulled themselves out of poverty because of bitcoin.”

-Surveys show crypto owners skew young and increasingly diverse.
+Surveys show that crypto owners skew young and increasingly diverse.
 A poll over the summer by NORC at the University of Chicago found that 44 percent of those who bought or traded cryptocurrencies in the past year were non-White, 41 percent were women and 35 percent had annual household incomes of less than $60,000.
 Nearly a quarter of those 18 to 29 years old own crypto, and 55 percent of them believe crypto will become a dominant economic force in the long-term, according to a Quinnipiac University poll this month.

 Rhodes’s position on digital assets has put her bid on the radar of crypto enthusiasts across the country.
-Her campaign said she has raised over $30,000 in crypto, mostly bitcoin and Ethereum.
+Her campaign said she has raised more than $30,000 in crypto, mostly bitcoin and Ethereum.
 Top industry executives have pitched in; and last week, Rhodes teased an upcoming Twitter Spaces event with Paris Hilton, a crypto investor.

 Sherman said his polling shows crypto is a political loser in his Los Angeles district, and he remains undeterred in pushing tougher oversight of the industry.